 Note: Administrator privileges are required to register OCXs to the system registry; CCPulse+ cannot run without the registered OCXs.
+CCPulse+ users must have access to jscript.dll.

 - Microsoft Internet Explorer 6+ is installed on the host machine which will run CCPulse+. - All prior versions of CCPulse+ have been completely uninstalled.